becem-gharbi/directus-starter/README.md

 - ✔️ Error monitoring via [bugsnag-js](https://github.com/bugsnag/bugsnag-js) module

 ## Setup
-1. First please make sure to learn about [nuxt-directus](https://github.com/becem-gharbi/nuxt-directus) module
+1. First make sure to learn about [nuxt-directus](https://github.com/becem-gharbi/nuxt-directus) module
+2. If you do not have a running Directus app you can check `directus` folder
 1. Rename `.example.env` to `.env` and set the environment variables
 2. Make sure to install the dependencies